danielbodnar/awesome-stars/README.md

 - [stefanprodan/podinfo](https://github.com/stefanprodan/podinfo) - Go microservice template for Kubernetes
 - [go-kratos/kratos](https://github.com/go-kratos/kratos) - Your ultimate Go microservices framework for the cloud-native era.
 - [ergo-services/ergo](https://github.com/ergo-services/ergo) - An actor-based Framework with network transparency for creating event-driven architecture in Golang.
 Inspired by Erlang.
 Zero dependencies.
-- [unikraft/unikraft](https://github.com/unikraft/unikraft) - Unikraft is an automated system for building specialized OSes known as unikernels.
-Unikraft can be configured to be POSIX-compliant.
-(Core repository)
+- [unikraft/unikraft](https://github.com/unikraft/unikraft) - A next-generation cloud native kernel designed to unlock best-in-class performance, security primitives and efficiency savings.
 - [mehdihadeli/awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture) - 🚀 A curated list of awesome articles, videos, and other resources to learn and practice software architecture, patterns, and principles.
 - [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and cluste
 - [coroot/coroot](https://github.com/coroot/coroot) - Open-source observability for microservices.
 Thanks to eBPF you can gain comprehensive insights into your system within minutes.